vlingo/xoom-designer/README.md

 ## [Quick Start](#quick-start)

 The quickest way to start XOOM Designer is to run it on Docker.
-Taking advantage of the `docker-compose` file created by the VLINGO XOOM team, you can initialize Designer with simply two commands:
+Taking advantage of the `docker-compose` file created by the VLINGO XOOM team, you can initialize Designer simply using these two commands:

 ```bash
  $ curl -L -O https://raw.githubusercontent.com/vlingo/xoom-designer/master/docker-compose.yml